jeremy-rifkin/cpp-dependency-analyzer/README.md

+This project is now mostly folded into https://github.com/jeremy-rifkin/build-blame

+---

 This is a small static analysis project to analyze dependency graphs in C/C++ programs.
 Based off of a main file in a codebase, this tool will automatically parse, resolve, and traverse includes in order to build up a dependency graph.
 That graph is displayed as an adjacency matrix.
 The transitive